 Blackfoot is a somewhat small city located in the state of Idaho.
 With a population of 11,946 people and five constituent neighborhoods, Blackfoot is the 19th largest community in Idaho.

 Blackfoot is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Blackfoot is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Blackfoot who work in office and administrative support (14.93%), sales jobs (9.35%), and teaching (7.41%).
+Overall, Blackfoot is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Blackfoot who work in office and administrative support (12.09%), healthcare (9.45%), and teaching (7.79%).

 Blackfoot is a very ethnically-diverse city.
 The people who call Blackfoot home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blackfoot residents report their race to be White, followed by Asian.
 Blackfoot also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.33% of the city’s residents.
-Important ancestries of people in Blackfoot include German, Irish, European, and Scottish.
+People of Hispanic or Latino origin account for 17.77% of the city’s residents.
+Important ancestries of people in Blackfoot include English, German, Scottish, Irish, and Swedish.